Satya1929/Satya1929/README.md

 ###

-<p align="left">I'm Satyaprakash Swain from Bhubaneshwar 👩‍💻<br><br>- I’m working on my own development projects along with practicing DSA <br>- And I'm currently studying in VIT chennai<br>- In my free time I work on growing in multiple aspects of life</p>
+<p align="left">I'm Satyaprakash Swain from Bhubaneshwar, Currently living in Chennai ! 👩‍💻<br><br>- I’m working on my own development projects along with practicing DSA <br>- And I'm currently studying in VIT chennai<br>- In my free time I work on growing in multiple aspects of life</p>

 ###